Glossary

 Database Management: Schema vs. Schemaless

-Schema-based databases, such as relational database management systems (e.g., Microsoft SQL Server), store data in a predefined structure (or schema).
+Schema-based databases store data in a predefined structure that defines how data is organized, including tables, fields, data types, and relationships between entities.
 The structure outlines exactly how the data is stored, including tables, fields and their formats, indexes, and relationships between tables.
+This is closely related to data modeling, which defines how structured data is represented.

 Schemas define the logical configuration of your data, so you need to understand how to map your data to that schema or modify your data to match the schema.
 Any data that doesn’t map to the schema is not stored in the database.
 You can change a schema after it’s implemented, but it requires you to take the database offline, make the changes, and then modify the data to support the changes.